 · The exam consists of two parts, a written and an oral one.

-· The results of the exams will be made public after the exams.
+· The results of the exams will be made public after the last exam.

 · The exam can be retaken earliest on the 4th day after the failed one.